StateOff/pico_frequency_finder/README.md

 ## License & Credits

-This tool depends on the `vcocalc.py` tool in the pico-sdk by the raspberry pi foundation.
+This tool depends on the `vcocalc.py` tool in the pico-sdk by raspberry pi.

 Written by Blazej Floch.